LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       dynamic.
 Logtalk objects can play the role of classes, instances, or prototypes.
 The role or roles an object plays depends on its relations with other objects.

+   object database
+      The set of predicates locally defined inside an object.

    doclet object
       An object specifying the steps necessary to (re)generate the API